davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/appendix.md

 Spring Boot for VMware GemFire includes such a class:

 Example 11.
-Spring Boot application class used to configure and bootstrap an VMware GemFire server
+Spring Boot application class used to configure and bootstrap a VMware GemFire server

 ``` highlight